Kentucky DMV Driving Test

 Pass the Kentucky Permit Test the first time with our FREE Kentucky Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-12. Which of the following is not an example of a warning sign?
+12. Which of the following statements is not true regarding the use of headlights?

 Grade